-A cigar that has been hollowed out and filled with ground cannabis.
-Typically, blunts are rolled with the same tobacco leaf wrappers used for cigars.
+A blunt is a cigar that has been hollowed out and filled with ground cannabis.
+Blunts can also be rolled from scratch with the same type of tobacco leaf papers used for cigars.

 Not sure what's the difference between a blunt and a joint?
 There are a few, including:

 Perhaps the most noticeable difference between blunts and joints is their appearance.
 The tobacco leaf wrappers used for blunts are usually dark brown or tan — while rolling papers, which are used for joints, are typically white if bleached or a lighter shade of tan if unbleached.

 Combination of tobacco and cannabis